Nissan Elgrand: Elgrand XL

-Elgrand Rider (2002–)
+Elgrand Rider

-The Rider was a version of the Elgrand VG 5-door with front bumper, billet grille, front fog lamp, side sill protector, rear under protector, rear upper combination lamp (clear type), rear winker finisher, clear side turn lamp, front heat cutting glass (with top shade), seat floor (in leather), door trim floor, third seat armrest, leather-wrapped stone texture 4-spoke steering wheel, leather-wrapped stone texture instrument shift knob, stone texture finisher, Rider sound system (MD/CD integrated AM/FM electronic tuner radio, 6 speakers and subwoofer), 17-inch aluminum road wheels, 215/60R17 tires, large-diameter sports muffler by Fujitsubo, low-height suspension, and the choice of 3 body colours; white pearl (3-coat pearl #QX1), diamond silver metallic (#KY0), black (#KH3; Rider), as well as ecru (S) interior colour.
+The Rider was a version of the Elgrand VG 5-door with front bumper was changed, front fog lamp, side sill protector, rear under protector, rear upper combination lamp, rear winker finisher, clear side turn lamp, leather-lined interior, Rider sound system (MD/CD integrated AM/FM electronic tuner radio, 6 speakers and subwoofer), 17-inch aluminum road wheels, 215/60R17 tires, large-diameter sports muffler by Fujitsubo, and low-height suspension.
+The Rider went on sale on 2 October 2002.

-JDM models went on sale on 2 October 2002.
+The Autech Rider S is sporty version from the 8-passenger Elgrand Rider with the front and rear bumper design was slightly changed, and the design of the special finisher was changed.
+The Elgrand Rider S went on sale on 22 October 2003.